- Prayer and Worship

-On the thirteenth day of February will fall Ash Wednesday,
+On the fifth day of March will fall Ash Wednesday,

 and the beginning of the fast of the most sacred Lenten season.

-On the thirty-first day of March you will celebrate with joy Easter Day,
+On the twentieth day of April you will celebrate with joy Easter Day,

 the Paschal feast of our Lord Jesus Christ.